Atmuri-SatyaPrakash/Gesture-Controlled-Fruit-Ninja-Game/README.md

 **🎮 Game Features**
 ✋ Real-time hand tracking with MediaPipe.

-🍓 Randomly falling fruits — slice them before they fall off the screen.
+**Randomly falling fruits :** slice them before they fall off the screen.

-⚔ Gesture slicing: Swipe quickly over fruits with your index finger to slice them.
+**Gesture slicing:** Swipe quickly over fruits with your index finger to slice them.

-❌ Missed fruits counter: Miss 3 and it's game over.
+**Missed fruits counter:** Miss 3 and it's game over.

-🧠 Swipe detection logic: Only fast hand swipes count — not just touching.
+**Swipe detection logic:** Only fast hand swipes count — not just touching.

-💬 Live HUD: Displays your score and how many fruits you’ve missed.
+**Live HUD:** Displays your score and how many fruits you’ve missed.

-💣 Game Over screen: Shows when you miss 3 fruits.
+**Game Over screen:** Shows when you miss 3 fruits.

-🔁 Restart or Exit: After game over, press R to restart or Q to quit.
+**Restart or Exit:** After game over, press R to restart or Q to quit.

-🍒 Smaller fruits for a more challenging experience.
+Smaller fruits for a more challenging experience.

 **🧰 Requirements**